smc/Gayathri/README.md

     ```
     pip3 install -r requirements.txt
     ```
-2. Build the ttf, otf, woff2 files:
+2. Build the otf
    ```
-   make all
+   make
    ```

+If you want to build ttf use `make ttf`.
+For webfonts, use `make webfonts`.
+For testing use `make test`.

 Development
 -----------